jones139/parkrunRoster/README.md

 # parkrunRoster
-A tool to generate a traffic light dashboard showing the state of a Parkrun volunteer roster
+A tool to generate a traffic light dashboard showing the state of a Parkrun volunteer roster.
+Rows are coloured red if there are less than the required minimum number of volunteers.
+Rows are coloured yellow if there are less than the preferred number of volunteers.
+Rows are green if there are at least teh preferred number of volunteers registered.

 ![Example Dashboard Image](https://github.com/jones139/parkrunRoster/blob/main/roster_hartlepool.png?raw=true)